anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 = 1.
 The super easy way =
 1. In your Admin, go to menu Plugins > Add
-1. Search for `Wysija`
+1. Search for `mailpoet`
 1. Click to install
 1. Activate the plugin
-1. A new menu `Wysija` will appear in your Admin
+1. A new menu `mailpoet` will appear in your Admin

 = 2.
 The easy way =
 1. Download the plugin (.zip file) on the right column of this page